 Frosted Gingerbread Baked Donuts

 Soft and cakey gingerbread baked donuts are topped with a sweet glaze and natural white sprinkles.
-These Frosted Gingerbread Baked Donuts make the perfect holiday breakfast or brunch!
+These Frosted Gingerbread Baked Donuts make the perfect holiday breakfast or even dessert treat!

-If you are looking for more holiday brunch recipes, check out my Frosted Gingerbread Banana Bread, Cinnamon Pecan Babka Coffee Cake, or my Homemade Buttermilk Pancakes.
+If you are looking for more holiday brunch recipes, check out Frosted Gingerbread Banana Bread, Eggless Cinnamon Pecan Babka Coffee Cake, or Hot Chocolate Sweet Rolls.

 Why You'll Love This Recipe

-Glazed: Adding a glaze on top of homemade donuts just makes them complete to me.
+- Glazed: Adding a glaze on top of homemade donuts just makes them complete to me.
 I don't think these gingerbread donuts would be complete without glaze!
-And just because it’s the holidays, I also add India Tree’s Nature’s Colors White Sprinkles on top for naturally colored sprinkles.
+And just because it’s the holidays, I also add some naturally colored sprinkles too!

-Hand Mixer Friendly: I made these baked donuts with my Braun MultiQuick Hand Blender!
-And you can make both the batter and the frosting with this!
-This Braun MultiQuick Hand Blender also makes an amazing holiday gift for someone on your list who loves to bake and cook.
+- One Bowl: I made these baked donuts with hand mixer.
 If you don't have a hand mixer, you can make these gingerbread donuts with a stand mixer, or even just a bowl and a whisk.
+They are quick and easy to make in just one bowl.

 Ingredients